Mario Pagliaro is Research Director

 Reviews,

-Energy Technology, Journal of
+Energy Technology, Energy Science

-Physics: Energy, Energy Science & Engineering,
+& Engineering,

-Pharmacy and
+and ChemistryOpen.

-General Chemistry and
+Chemistry and Pharmacy and

 Community service scholarship